The Arse End Of The Earth

 With heads in sand

-at the arse end of the world
+At the arse end of the world

 Keating / Evans: We can move this world